dmgatti/rna-seq-lesson/_episodes/06-differential-analysis.md

 > ## Important note
 > For differential expression analysis, you should use the __raw__ counts and __not__ the scaled counts.
-> As the DESeq2 model fit requires raw counts (integers), make sure that you use the `raw_counts.csv` file.
+> As the DESeq2 model fit requires raw counts (integers), make sure that you use the `counts.csv` file.
 {: .callout}

 # 2. Differential expression analysis